Council Hall

 “Or will you wait until you come home one day to find your family dead at the hands of the king?”

-The guilds take over the local councils.
+The guilds take over the local councils by force.

 It begins in Kirol, and spreads to most of the cities outside of Tshuan.